Bathtime used to be so easy!

 Let’s cover the 3 main topics of why your toddler refuses to sit in the bath:

-Your toddler may simply be afraid of baths, and we cover this below because it is likely to be a key reason why your toddler hates bath time.
+Your toddler may simply be afraid of baths, and we cover this below.
+It is likely to be a key reason why your toddler hates bath time.

 What was your toddler doing before you called bath time?
 Were they playing?
 Eating?

 You want your toddler to have a bath, but if they are having too much fun, they will not want to stop for bath time.

 If you toddler doesn’t want to take a bath, then you will need to make bath time fun!
 I have made a list below that will help you to inject the fun into bath time!

 If you know toddlers well, then you will know they can be headstrong, to say the least!
 One common act of defiance is a toddler suddenly refusing bath time.